hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 /srv/usb3disk2           : successfully mounted
 /srv/usb3disk3           : successfully mounted
 ```
-Congratulations, the USB3 disks are now mounted and will be mounted at boot time from here on.
+Congratulations, the USB3 disks are now mounted and will be mounted during every boot from now on.
 Check what's mounted using:
 ```
 sudo mount -v | grep srv